 * minimizing the spillage and glare of the lighting on adjacent resources.
 Given the utilization of IDA compliant lighting, less than 1/10 of 1 foot candle of light is anticipated to be at the edge of the brook.

 What about the Climate Action Plan?
+What impact will installing lights at Hunnewell Track & Field have on Wellesley’s carbon emissions?
 Will the Schools commit in writing to supporting the CAP which ATM voted to embrace?

-Members of School Committee have recommended powering Hunnewell Track & Field lights with 100% renewable energy, which would reduce the carbon emissions to zero.
+Net-Zero Carbon Emissions: Furthermore, the Schools would like to recommend powering Hunnewell Track & Field lights with 100% renewable energy which would reduce the carbon emissions to zero.
 Based on current MLP cost projections, this could be done for around $200/yr.

 DPW engaged Weston & Sampson (W&S) to assist with bathroom/team room sizing & placement